wjcarpenter/gvoice-sms-takeout-xml/README.md

 Although I have made a massive number of changes, so that it does not look much like the originals any more (perhaps it's not even recognizable), I have kept the same repo name and script name for the sake of being easily found.
-I'm grateful to those earlier authors for giving me a starting point.
+I'm grateful to those earlier authors for giving me a starting point, but there's not much of their code left.

 This fork corrects several problems I ran into when using the original scripts.
 I also added some significant additional features.

-### Apologia
+## Apologia
 Reverse engineering is a hazardous business.
 There are already many special cases and oddities dealt with by the script.
 There are undoubtedly more that I either didn't happen to encounter, or that I didn't notice.
 Google could at any time change the format of the Google Takeout files, or (less likely) SMS Backup and Restore could change the requirements for backup files.
-I welcome you bringing additional things like that to my attention, though fixing them up is the usual freebie "best effort" sort of thing.
+I welcome you to bring additional things like that to my attention, though fixing them up is the usual freebie "best effort" sort of thing.
 Undoubtedly, after some months or years,
 I'll myself become a little hazy on the workings of the script, and that might add some time.

-The best evidence to give is the original HTML file that provokes the issue.
+When asking questions or reporting issues, the best evidence to give is the original HTML file that provokes the issue.
-The script usually names a specific file that gives it a headache, but sometimes it will not know that it's misbehaving, in which case you have a little detective work to do.
+The script usually names a specific file that gives it a headache.
+Sometimes the script will not know that it's misbehaving, in which case you have a little detective work to do.
 In the XML outputs, input file names are includes as XML comments.
 For the case of being unable to find referenced attachments, it's probably some new quirk of the trial and error way the script has of figuring it out.
+(There are some bugs/mistakes in the Google Takeout attachment file names so that they also can't be found in the browser view of the collection.)
-I don't need to see the actual attachment file (MP3 or JPEG or whatever), but I do need to know what it's filename is.
+I don't need to see the actual attachment file (MP3 or JPEG or whatever), but I do need to know what its exact filename is.

 You have these choices for reporting things: